Discrete Laplace operator: Example of the operator on a grid

 This GIF shows the progression of diffusion, as solved by the graph laplacian technique.
 A graph is constructed over a grid, where each pixel in the graph is connected to its 8 bordering pixels.
 Values in the image then diffuse smoothly to their neighbors over time via these connections.
 This particular image starts off with three strong point values which spill over to their neighbors slowly.
 The whole system eventually settles out to the same value at equilibrium.

 This section shows an example of a function $\phi$ diffusing over time through a graph.
 The graph in this example is constructed on a 2D discrete grid, with points on the grid connected to their eight neighbors.
 Three initial points are specified to have a positive value, while the rest of the values in the grid are zero.
 Over time, the exponential decay acts to distribute the values at these points evenly throughout the entire grid.

 The complete Matlab source code that was used to generate this animation is provided below.
-It shows the process of specifying initial conditions, projecting these initial conditions onto the eigenvalues of the Laplacian Matrix, and simulating the exponential decay of these projected initial conditions.
+It shows the process of specifying initial conditions, projecting these initial conditions onto the eigenvectors of the Laplacian Matrix, and simulating the exponential decay of these projected initial conditions.